-SOS: Sink or Swim is dedicated to teaching children how to swim and to be safe in the water.
+SOS: Sink or Swim is dedicated to teaching children and adults how to swim and to be safe in the water.

-Through the help of charitable donations to SOS Sink or Swim and partner support, more than 3,500 area children have received free swimming lessons at St. Michaels and Easton community pools since SOS began in 2014.
+Through the help of charitable donations to SOS Sink or Swim and partner support, SOS has provided a total of 3,999 free, learn-to-swim sessions since 2014 at St. Michaels, and Easton’s community pools.

 HOW IT WORKS

 Children between the ages of 18 months and 18 years and adults may sign up through Talbot County Parks & Recreation.
 Three, two-week sessions are held at the Bay Hundred Community Pool in St. Michaels and the George Murphy Community Pool in Easton.
 Lessons are given by certified instructors under the supervision of Talbot County Parks & Recreation.

 Donations to SOS Sink or Swim help make the program free for all participants, with as little as $50 sponsoring two weeks of free swimming lessons and making a difference for a child in need.